-The treatment of the delusional disorder is difficult considering the lack of insight.
-A good doctor-patient relationship is key to treatment success.
+The treatment of delusional disorder is difficult considering the lack of insight.
+A good doctor-patient relationship is a key to treatment success.
 Treatment includes psychotherapy by establishing trust and building a therapeutic alliance.

-Patient's history of medication compliance is the best guide to select appropriate antipsychotic medication.
-An antipsychotic should be started for a trial period of 6 weeks after which there is an evaluation of the effectiveness of the medication.
+A patient's history of medication compliance is the best guide to select appropriate antipsychotic medication.
+An antipsychotic should be started for a trial period of six weeks after which there is an evaluation of the effectiveness of the medication.
 Start a low dose and titrate up as needed.
 Another drug from another class can be tried after six weeks if no benefit is noted from initial treatment.

-Though not a primary indication drugs like lithium, valproic acid and carbamazepine can be considered as adjunct treatment if monotherapy with antipsychotics fails.
+Though not a primary indication drugs like lithium, valproic acid, and carbamazepine can be considered as an adjunct treatment if monotherapy with antipsychotics fails.

 Treatment response is better when combining psychotherapy with psychopharmacology.